vectara/vectara-answer/README.md

 ### `queries.json` file

-the `queries.json` defines four questions that are displayed underneath the search bar and can be clicked by the user as a shortcut to typing that question in.
+The `queries.json` defines four questions that are displayed underneath the search bar and can be clicked by the user as a shortcut to typing that question in.

 The file is structured as follows: